feisan/adui-dioxus/README.md

 - **Solution**: Ensure you have a stable internet connection and try running `rustup update` first, then retry the target installation.

 **Issue**: Dioxus CLI installation takes too long or fails
-- **Solution**: Make sure you have sufficient disk space and a stable internet connection.
-You can also try installing with `--locked` flag: `cargo install dioxus-cli --locked`
+- **Solution**: Use `cargo-binstall` for faster installation from pre-built binaries.
+First install `cargo-binstall` with `cargo install cargo-binstall`, then install Dioxus CLI with `cargo binstall dioxus-cli`.
+Alternatively, ensure you have sufficient disk space and a stable internet connection, and try installing with `--locked` flag: `cargo install dioxus-cli --locked`

 ### Build and Check